njsmith/zs/doc/index.rst

   terabyte file, or want a large span of records that are still much smaller than the full file (e.g., all 3-grams that begin "this is").
-With ZS, you don't have to actually download the full 0.8 terabytes of data; given a URL to the file, the ZS tools can efficiently locate and fetch just the parts of the file you need.
-Of course if you need to make a large number of queries then it'll be faster (and kinder to whoever's hosting the file!) to just download it.
+With ZS, you don't have to actually download the full 0.8 terabytes of data; given a URL to the file, the ZS tools can find and fetch just the parts of the file you need.
+Of course going back and forth to the server does add overhead; if you need to make a large number of queries then it'll be faster (and kinder to whoever's hosting the file!) to just download it.
 But there's no point in throwing around gigabytes of data to answer a kilobyte question.

   Try it yourself:

+  .. sneaky hack: we set the TIME variable in conf.py to get nicer
+     output from the 'time' command called here

-  .. command-output:: zs dump --prefix='this is fun\t' http://bolete.ucsd.edu/njsmith/google-books-eng-us-all-20120701-3gram.zs
+  .. command-output:: time zs dump --prefix='this is fun\t' http://bolete.ucsd.edu/njsmith/google-books-eng-us-all-20120701-3gram.zs
      :shell:
-     :ellipsis: 2,-2
+     :ellipsis: 2,-4

 * ZS files are **ever-vigilant**: Computer hardware is simply not reliable, especially on scales of years and terabytes.
 I've dealt